jgwentworth92/GutenbergV2/readme.md

 docker-compose up --build
 ```

-This will build and start all the services required.
+This will build and start all the services required, including running the Alembic migration scripts automatically.

 ### Accessing the Services